endritkarpuzi/AgileMarilyn/README.md

 APK - contains the APK of our app

+Application/GreenTipsAlpha1 - project folder of our app "GreenTips"

 Documentation - contains all the team documentation for this project:

- -> our weekly individual reflections in "Individual Reflections" folder

- -> our weekly team reflections in "Team reflections" folder

- -> "KPI, Backlog and Social Contract" with our social contract, product backlog, KPIs, KPI chart and definition of done

- Application/GreenTipsAlpha1 - project folder of our app "GreenTips"
+ -social contract
+ -product backlog
+ -KPIs
+ -KPI chart
+ -Definition of Done
+ -Tips card layout
+ -Market shares and thoughts

+HelloWorldAndroidStudio - contains the HelloWorld project that we created in the first week of the project

+Reflections - contains the team and individual reflections in corresponding folders.
+For individual reflections each team member has its his/her own folder.

 .gitignore - contains all the files we judged that should be ignored by Git when pushing/pulling

 Final report-DAT257 is the final report of our project

 Scrum boards:
  As recommended by our supervisor Hannes in week 6, we changed our approach and made a separate Scrum board for each coming sprint: